Flu Vaccine Information

 Patients with the following conditions should consult with their physician prior to receiving the seasonal flu vaccine:

-- Individuals with a known allergy to chicken, chicken eggs, chicken feathers, dander or Thimerosol (a mercury derivative preservative)
+• You are allergic to chicken, chicken eggs, chicken feathers, chicken dander or Thimerosol (a mercury derivative preservative)

-- or patients currently experiencing fever, acute respiratory or other active infection or illness
+• You have a fever, acute respiratory or other infection or illness

 In order to stay healthy, we recommend you do the following: